-The xmonad is a dynamic tiling window manager for X Window system written in Haskell programming language.
-It is famous for its window automation, stability, minimal, workspace features, and more unique features.
-With features like – multiple display support, auto window tiling management, quick keyboard navigation, extension support, this window manager is one of the popular choices for those users who wants a productive and faster working system.
+The xmonad is a dynamic tiling window manager for the X Window system written in Haskell programming language.
+It is famous for its window automation, stability, minimal workspace features, and more unique features.
+With features like – multiple display support, auto window tiling management, quick keyboard navigation, and extension support, this window manager is one of the popular choices for those users who wants a productive and faster working system.

 XMomad Setup in Arch Linux

 This guide assumes that you have a functional Arch Linux system ready to follow the below steps.
 If you want to install Arch Linux, then you can follow our guides as below: